-- To set up a new destination, enter a name for the new destination and select the destination from the Destination type dropdown.
+- To set up a new destination, select the destination you want to set up from the Destination type dropdown.
 The fields relevant to your destination are displayed.
-Click Setup Guide for help with filling in the fields for your selected source.
+The Setup Guide provides information to help you fill out the fields for your selected destination.
 Click Set up destination.

 The Set up the connection page is displayed.

 From the Replication frequency dropdown, select how often you want the data to sync from the source to the destination.

 Note: The default replication frequency is Every 24 hours.

 From the Destination Namespace dropdown, select the format in which you want to store the data in the destination:

 Note: The default configuration is Mirror source structure.

 Configuration Description Mirror source structure Some sources (for example, databases) provide namespace information for a stream.
 If a source provides the namespace information, the destination will reproduce the same namespace when this configuration is set.
 For sources or streams where the source namespace is not known, the behavior will default to the "Destination default" option Destination default All streams will be replicated and stored in the default namespace defined on the Destination Settings page.
 For more information, see Destination Connector Settings Custom format All streams will be replicated and stored in a custom format.
 See Custom format for more details